Korean recipes:

 mung bean starch powder, water, salt

-soy sauce, garlic, honey (or sugar), green onion, roasted sesame seeds, sesame oil
+soy sauce, garlic, honey (or sugar), green onion, roasted sesame seeds, toasted sesame oil

 Vegetables:

-tomato, green chili pepper, red chili pepper, and laver
+tomato, green chili pepper, red chili pepper, and seaweed

 1. In a heavy-bottomed pot, place 1 cup of mung bean starch powder and 7 cups of water.
 Mix well with a wooden spoon.